carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 * __`distance` and `hit-radius`__ shape the debug line used to detect obstacles ahead.
 * __`only_dynamics`__ determines if static objects should be taken into account or not.
 By default, any object is considered.

 The script sets the obstacle detector to only consider dynamic objects.
-The intention is to avoid unnecessary data.
 If the vehicle collides with any static object, it will be detected by the collision sensor.

 ```py
 # --------------